Rackett: Description

 Renaissance racketts surround the reed with an openwork cylindrical pirouette; Baroque ones are closed-in, with a bocal.

 The baroque rackett (developed by the Nuremberg maker Johann Christoph Denner) combined the folded bore concept with a conical (or pseudo-conical) bore profile; in essence, it is a bassoon in rackett form.
 It has ten parallel cylindrical bores whose diameters increase in succession to function as a true conical bore and allow overblowing at the octave.
 A number of tetines were added, which are tubular metal extensions covered by the middle joint of the index fingers as well as the pinkies.
 Condensation usually remains in the coil of the removable brass crook, thus it is fairly simple to expel during pauses.
 Despite its idiosyncrasies, the baroque rackett is a versatile instrument with a wide range of notes and dynamics.
 With an appropriate reed, the baroque rackett has a similar chromatic range to the baroque bassoon (g' to BB♭), and with its agility, can perform most bass-instrument repertoire from the time in which it was in vogue.
-Extant specimens of the baroque rackett can be found in the Musikinstrumenten-Museum Berlin and the Bayerisches Nationalmuseum in Munich.
+Extant specimens of the baroque rackett can be found in the Musikinstrumenten-Museum Berlin, the Rijksmuseum in Amsterdam and the Bayerisches Nationalmuseum in Munich.